 - Option 2: $212.00 - Fri evenings and Sat afternoons

 Fees are subject to HST, and are in addition to the $161.60 non-refundable marriage licence fee.
 You can pay for your ceremony with cash, cheque, debit or credit cards.

 Before heading down to City Hall for your ceremony, make sure you meet all of the requirements for a civil marriage:

 - A valid Province of Ontario marriage licence.
-Couples are requested to obtain or supply a valid Ontario Marriage License.
+Couples are requested to obtain or supply a valid Ontario Marriage Licence.
 Marriage licences may be issued the same day as the civil ceremony at Ottawa City Hall, provided all legislative requirements are met.
-Marriage licenses are also available from any local municipality in Ontario.
+Marriage licences are also available from any local municipality in Ontario.

 - Two witnesses: Two witnesses (one for each partner) must be present at the ceremony, as indicated in section 25 of the Marriage Act (e-laws).
 The City of Ottawa does not provide witnesses.